The Dangers of Chewing Gum

 What makes the choking problem so serious is that gum is flexible.
 If it gets stuck, unlike regular foods, gum tends to turn into a perfect block for your airway.
 When a vegetable gets lodged in your throat, you can use maneuvers like the Heimlich to force it out.
 But with gum, it hangs on and merely shifts it's shape to the various pressures.
 It's much harder to expel and is much more likely to be lethal.

 Choking isn't the only problem.
 When you exercise vigorously, proper breathing is a vital part of the technique.
-More often than not we breath through our mouths during strenuous exercise.
+More often than not we breathe through our mouths during strenuous exercise.
 If you're chewing gum, you tend to keep your mouth closed and you won't take in as much oxygen as your body might need.
 That means you won't get as effective a workout as you might have wanted.

 Turns out, you don't have to waste your money.
-In a study published in the March, 2012 Journal of Strength and Conditioning Research they found that, "...low-dose caffeine administered in chewing gum has no effect on time to exhaustion (TTE) during cycling in recreational athletes and is, therefore, not recommended."
+In a study published in the March 2012 Journal of Strength and Conditioning Research, they found that, "...low-dose caffeine administered in chewing gum has no effect on time to exhaustion (TTE) during cycling in recreational athletes and is, therefore, not recommended."